-Reviewing and updating standing orders for contracts, financial regulations, a scheme of delegation and supporting procedure notes / manuals, which clearly define how decisions are taken and the processes and controls to manage risks
+4.1.10 Reviewing and updating standing orders for contracts, financial regulations, a scheme of delegation and supporting procedure notes / manuals, which clearly define how decisions are taken and the processes and controls to manage risks

-- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Council's Constitution including reviewing Standing Orders for Contracts, Financial Regulations and the Scheme of Delegation to ensure that current practices and legislation are reflected.
-The Standing Orders have recently been reviewed to reflect the new European Regulations. - The standard member reporting procedure requires a consideration of risk for all significant decisions.
-This is also underpinned by a robust structure and system for identifying and evaluating all significant business risks at both corporate and operational levels, the key elements of which are a Corporate Risk Register; Directorate Risk Register and Service Level Risk Assessments built into the business planning process. - The Council now has a formally agreed Risk Management Strategy and training is delivered to relevant Members as a matter of routine.
-The Corporate Risk Register is reported to Audit Committee and Cabinet periodically after consideration by Corporate Management Team.
+- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Council's Constitution including reviewing Standing Orders for Contracts, Financial Regulations and the Scheme of Delegation to ensure that current practices and legislation are reflected. - The standard member reporting procedure requires a consideration of risk for all significant decisions.
+This is also underpinned by a robust structure and system for identifying and evaluating all significant business risks at both corporate and operational levels, the key elements of which are a Corporate Risk Register; Directorate Risk Registers and Service Level Risk Assessments built into the business planning process. - The Council has a formally agreed Risk Management Strategy which was endorsed in 2013.
+This has been updated and went to Cabinet on 7th June 2017 followed by Audit Committee on 13th September 2017.
+Training is delivered to relevant Members as a matter of routine.
+The Corporate Risk Register is reported to Audit Committee twice a year and quarterly by Corporate Management Team although this can be more frequently if the need arises.

-Undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities
+4.1.11 Undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities

-- The Council has appointed an Audit Committee whose terms of reference comply with the latest CIPFA guidelines.
-These extend to monitoring and reviewing the adequacy of the governance framework. - The Terms of Reference are reviewed annually and are updated if required.
+- The Council has appointed an Audit Committee whose terms of reference comply with the latest CIPFA guidelines (published May 2018).
+These extend to monitoring and reviewing the adequacy of the governance framework. - Training for new members of the Audit Committee and refresher training is carried out periodically and at least twice in a Council term.
+The next session will be in June 2018 with ad hoc training and development as required or if needs are identified. - The Terms of Reference are reviewed annually and are updated if required.

-Ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful
+4.1.12 Ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful